Little Britain (TV series): Criticism

-The Guardian columnist Owen Jones argued in his book Chavs: The Demonization of the Working Class that Little Britain helped to perpetuate unkind stereotypes about working-class people, exacerbated by the fact that both Walliams and Lucas attended private schools.
+The Guardian columnist Owen Jones argued in his book Chavs: The Demonization of the Working Class that Vicky Pollard, a recurring character seen in Little Britain helped to perpetuate unkind stereotypes about working-class people, exacerbated by the fact that both Walliams and Lucas attended private schools.

 The series became increasingly popular with children, despite being shown after the watershed.
-There was also criticism from teachers that the programme led to inappropriate copycat behaviour in the playground.
+There was also criticism from teachers, educators and members of staff that the programme led to inappropriate copycat behaviour in class and in the playground.

-Speaking in October 2017, Lucas explained that if he were to re-make Little Britain he would avoid making jokes about transvestites and would not play the role of a black character.
-Lucas went on to say that "Basically, I wouldn't make that show now.
+Speaking in October 2017, Lucas stated that if he were to remake Little Britain he would avoid making jokes about transvestites and would not play the role of a black character, saying, "Basically, I wouldn't make that show now.
 It would upset people.
-We made a more cruel kind of comedy than I'd do now ...
+We made a more cruel kind of comedy than I'd do now...
 Society has moved on a lot since then and my own views have evolved".
-Lucas, however, defended the decisions that were taken at the time, and explained that he and co-star Walliams deliberately sought to play a very diverse group of people.
-The pair went on to reproduce some of the characters - including a brief reprisal of Emily Howard, the transvestite - on the BBC's The Big Night In during the 2020 pandemic where they acknowledged in character that they would not be playing that character again.
+He defended decisions that were taken at the time, and explained that he and Walliams deliberately sought to play a very diverse group of people.
+The pair went on to reproduce some of the characters – including a brief reprisal of Emily and Florence, the transvestites – on the BBC's The Big Night In during the 2020 pandemic where they acknowledged in character that they would not play the characters again.

-In June 2020 Little Britain was removed from BBC iPlayer, Netflix and BritBox, alongside Come Fly with Me, for its use of blackface.
+In June 2020, Little Britain was pulled from BBC iPlayer, Netflix and BritBox, alongside Come Fly with Me, for its use of blackface.
 A spokesperson for the BBC said: "There's a lot of historical programming available on BBC iPlayer, which we regularly review."
 On its decision to remove the shows, BritBox added: "Times have changed since Little Britain first aired, so it is not currently available on BritBox."
 Speaking shortly after the removal, Lucas and Walliams apologised again, saying: "Once again we want to make it clear that it was wrong and we are very sorry."

-In March 2022 Little Britain was restored to BBC iPlayer after scenes containing the use of blackface with the character of Desiree DeVere were removed and a content warning was included.
+In March 2022, Little Britain was restored to BBC iPlayer after scenes containing the use of blackface, such as the characters of Ting Tong and Desiree DeVere were removed and a content warning included.
 In a statement, the BBC said "Little Britain has been made available to fans on BBC iPlayer following edits made to the series by Matt and David that better reflect the changes in the cultural landscape over the last 20 years since the show was first made."